Three-Year Study Reveals the Dangers of Loot Boxes

 UK Universities Recommend Regulatory Intervention

-A three-year study by UK universities on loot boxes in video games and their impact on children has recommended a regulatory intervention aimed at keeping such chance-based mechanisms in games in check as they may cause ‘financial and emotional’ harm in young children, altering their perception of money and gambling.
+A three-year study by UK universities examined loot boxes in video games.
+The study focused on their impact on children.
+It recommended regulatory intervention to keep chance-based mechanisms in check.
+Such mechanisms may cause financial and emotional harm to young children.
+They can alter children’s perception of money and gambling.

-The research funded by the Economic and Social Research Council (ESRC) was conducted by the universities of Newcastle and Loughborough with a sample of 42 families with children or young people aged between 5 and 17.
+The research received funding from the Economic and Social Research Council (ESRC).
+The universities of Newcastle and Loughborough conducted the research.
+The study involved a sample of 42 families with children aged between 5 and 17.

-The team analyzed data collected between August 2019 and July 2022 on the behavior and gaming habits of the participants and additionally interviewed 20 parents and carers, as well as 10 designers who had worked on games that contain paid reward systems.
+The team analyzed data collected between August 2019 and July 2022.
+They studied the behavior and gaming habits of the participants.
+Additionally, they interviewed 20 parents and carers.
+They also spoke with 10 designers who worked on games with paid reward systems.

 The researchers examined several paid reward systems from digital games like loot boxes, in-game currencies, and battle and season passes.